With so much probiotic talk, today I wanted to share all about prebiotics.

 - Increased magnesium absorption.

-- Positive effects on the immune system.
+- Positive effects on the immune system and immune function.

 - Lower cholesterol.